alexgagnon/ttls/packages/raw/README.md

 A collection of TTLs for various syntaxes like CSS, HTML, and XML.

 > [!WARNING]
 > The exports are raw and do not do any parsing or processing of arguments, so they are vulnerable to injection attacks.
-DO NOT use them if there will be any user generated content, and instead use the [`ttls` package](https://www.npmjs.org/package/ttls), which does offer sanitizing of arguments.
+DO NOT use them if there will be any user generated content, and instead use the [`ttls` package](https://www.npmjs.org/package/ttls), which does offer some default sanitizing of arguments.

-There is also the [`ttls-helpers` package](https://www.npmjs.org/package/ttls-helpers), which has common functions for various languages, like spreading an object into HTML attributes and generating CSS strings from JavaScript.

 When used with the companion [VS Code extension](https://marketplace.visualstudio.com/items?itemName=alexgagnon.vscode-ttls), it offers syntax highlighting as well.
 The extension also highlights comments like `/*{format}*/`, e.g. `` `/*css*/`.hello { color: red }` ``.

+You probably either want to use the comment based syntax (`/*{format}*/`) or the `ttls` package rather than this package directly.

+There is also the [`ttls-helpers` package](https://www.npmjs.org/package/ttls-helpers), which has common functions for various languages, like spreading an object into HTML attributes and generating CSS strings from JavaScript.

-There are two versions:
+There are two exports:

 ## `ttls-raw`